 Under the Downstream Agreement, Enron has the right to purchase all of SCHL’s interests in TBS in the case of disagreement regarding voting on major decisions; provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.

-The Shell Letter Agreement provides that the right to contract spare capacity in the Bolivian Spur and the Brazilian Spur between approximately 102.99 MMMBtu/day and 285.33 MMMBtu/day of capacity (the “Initial Spare Capacity”) shall be reserved to EEPB affiliates and their designees until the fifth anniversary of the commencement of commercial operations of the Bolivian Spur and the Brazilian Spur (theAvailability Date).
+The Shell Letter Agreement provides that the right to contract spare capacity in the Bolivian Spur and the Brazilian Spur between approximately 102.99 MMMBtu/day and 285.33 MMMBtu/day of capacity (the “Initial Spare Capacity”) shall be reserved to EEPB affiliates and their designees until the fifth anniversary of the commencement of commercial operations of the Bolivian Spur and the Brazilian Spur (the “Availability Date”).
 If, prior to the Availability Date, SCHL desires to sign a firm transportation agreement with respect to the Initial Spare Capacity and EEPB affiliates and their designees do not intend to enter into a firm transportation agreement with respect to such capacity on or before the Availability Date, SCHL will have the right to sign a firm transportation agreement for the capacity.
 To the extent that EEPB affiliates or their designees have not entered into a firm transportation agreement with TBS before the Availability Date with respect to any of such capacity, such uncommitted capacity will be available to both SCHL and EEPB affiliates on a “first in-first served” basis.

 The Shell Letter Agreement provides that the tariffs payable for the use of the Initial Spare Capacity and for expansion capacity in the Brazilian Spur above the Initial Spare Capacity by EEPB affiliates or SCHL will be equal to the regulated tariff at which a similar quantity of capacity would be made available to a third party, or, if the tariff is not subject to regulation, such tariff as would generate a 16% nominal rate of return on the incremental investment that would be required to obtain such quantity of capacity.

-The Shell Letter Agreement also provides that from June 4, 1998 to the earlier to occur of June 4, 2005 or the date on which a firm transportation contract or contracts have been entered into by TBS with respect to all of the Initial Spare Capacity (the “Gas Option Period”), SCHL or its affiliates have the option to supply EEPB affiliates or their designees up to 27.5% of the gas that such affiliates or designees are supplying using the Bolivian Spur and Brazilian Spur to any power plant project located in the Brazilian State of Mato Grosso or in any Brazilian state adjoining such state, provided that (i) such gas is transported using the Initial Spare Capacity, (ii) such supply does not conflict with GasBol’s commitments to Bolivian gas producers to [use] [transport?]
-[Is this right?
-Should this be discussed in greater detail?]
-Bolivian sourced gas first and (iii) the terms for such supply are no less favorable than could be obtained by the purchaser of such gas in an arm’s length transaction pursuant to an offer EEPB or its affiliates has obtained and is prepared to accept from a supplier that was not an affiliate of SCHL.
+The Shell Letter Agreement also provides that from June 4, 1998 to the earlier to occur of June 4, 2005 or the date on which a firm transportation contract or contracts have been entered into by TBS with respect to all of the Initial Spare Capacity (the “Gas Option Period”), SCHL or its affiliates have the option to supply EEPB affiliates or their designees up to 27.5% of the gas that such affiliates or designees are supplying using the Bolivian Spur and Brazilian Spur to any power plant project located in the Brazilian State of Mato Grosso or in any Brazilian state adjoining such state, provided that (i) such gas is transported using the Initial Spare Capacity, (ii) such supply does not conflict with GasBol’s commitments to Bolivian gas producers to use Bolivian sourced gas first and (iii) the terms for such supply are no less favorable than could be obtained by the purchaser of such gas in an arm’s length transaction pursuant to an offer EEPB or its affiliates has obtained and is prepared to accept from a supplier that was not an affiliate of SCHL.

 GasMat/GasMat Holdings Ltd./GasMat Investments Ltd.